 Botanical Name: Celosia argentea var. plumosa

 Celosia plumosa is finally getting some of the recognition it deserves.
 Plant a variety of colors together for a scene-stealing performance.
 You'll enjoy those big, bright blooms that last from spring through fall.

-Celosia is also low-maintenance and easy to grow from seed.
+It is low-maintenance and easy to grow from seed.
 Some seeds are sold as "mixed" so you can enjoy a variety.
 Started plants are also easy to find in garden centers in spring and summer.

 Find a spot for celosia in a sunny window or scoot the container outdoors for show-stopping color on your porch or patio.
 These striking celosia flowers thrive in hot, sunny conditions.